MicrosoftDocs/xamarin-docs/docs/xamarin-forms/internals/dependency-resolution.md

 }
 ```

-In this example, the `App.RegisterTypeWithParameters` method registers the `VideoPlayerRenderer` with the dependency injection container, with the registration method ensuring that the `MainActivity` instance will be injected as the `Context` argument, and that the `Logger` type will be injected as the `ILogger` argument.
+In this example, the `App.RegisterTypeWithParameters` method registers the `VideoPlayerRenderer` with the dependency injection container.
+The registration method ensures that the `MainActivity` instance will be injected as the `Context` argument, and that the `Logger` type will be injected as the `ILogger` argument.

 ### Registering effects